get-fooby/get-fooby.github.io/_posts/2018-03-03-Installing-and-Configuring-OpenSSH-Server-on-Kali.md

 ## Generate the keys

-Recently malware has been noted to collect private keys on behalf of the malicous actor and retain these for use at any point.
+Recently malware has been noted to collect private keys and retain these for use at any point.
 Adding a passphrase is incredibly important.
 We can address the inconvenience of a passphrase for Windows clients later on.

 ### Generating keys on Windows with PuTTY Key Generator
 1. Open PuTTY Key Generator (`puttygen.exe`)